 Notice the natural and non plated ring on the left.

-White gold appears more yellow than white or silver.
-However, after undergoing rhodium plating, its appearance is an overpowering white; so white, the true precious metal underneath can no longer be identified.
+White gold's natural appearance is darker than silver.
+However, after undergoing rhodium plating, it becomes an overpowering white; so white, that the true precious metal underneath can no longer be identified.

 Notice the worn plated ring on the right.

 Rhodium plating wears off and fades quickly.
 Depending on how often you wear the piece, your specific body chemistry, and the thickness of the plating itself, rhodium plating will wear off and scratch at varying rates.

 This can happen in as little as a few weeks, a few months, or a few years.
 The fading of rhodium plating is inevitable and can prove costly.

 As mentioned earlier, rhodium is rare and expensive.
 Due to price volatility, re-plating your pieces can run you upwards of $100.

 Serious problems can occur if a rhodium plated piece needs to be sized, shortened, soldered or repaired.
 The heat of the torch during these operations can damage or strip the plating.

 This is especially true if the piece contains gems that are heat sensitive, such as opals, pearls, emeralds, turquoise, amber, or enamel (some of the most commonly used gemstones in silver jewelry pieces).